TruckHacking/plc4trucksduck/README.md

   * no error handling or reporting
   * known to occasionally return extra bytes on J1708 frames received
   * known to occasionally lock-up / stop receiving
-  * can buffer frames for TX up to the UDP on localhost limit
+  * can only send 42 byte payloads TODO
+  * drops send frames on TX buffer full TODO
   * drop receive frames on RX buffer full TODO

 * PLC write on Truck Duck expansion